-Drinking fountains are in good condition, have hilow and are accessible.
+Drinking fountains are in good condition, have hillow and are accessible.

-- Existing fabric type shade structures to the East of • the MPR provide shaded eating area. - Principal requests for more shade outdoors. • There are students that cannot be in the sun.
+- Existing fabric type shade structures to the East of the MPR provide shaded eating area. - Principal requests for more shade outdoors.
+There are students that cannot be in the sun.

-- Category [1] - Play equipment in general is in good condition. • - Wood chips appear to be in good condition. •

-Tetherball posts are in fair condition with some • Roof is a TPO flat roof; in good condition. faded paint.
+- Category [1] - Play equipment in general is in good condition. - Wood chips appear to be in good condition. - Tetherball posts are in fair condition with some faded paint.

-- -Landscape • Category [1] - Majority of landscape areas are shrubs and trees. • They appear to be in good condition.
+- Category [1] - Majority of landscape areas are shrubs and trees.
+They appear to be in good condition.
 Some minimal areas of grass in the front have been left to die due to drought provisions. - Main playfields are in good condition.
-Kinder playfield could be improved. -Irrigation - Category [1] - Irrigation system is in good condition, but is not automated.
+Kinder playfield could be improved.

+- Category [1] - Irrigation system is in good condition, but is not automated.
 In the future, M&O would like to change to an automated system.

 - Category [1]

-- Fencing is in good condition. •
+- Fencing is in good condition.

 - Fencing along the front of the campus is steel ornamental fencing.

 - Fencing along the fields is chainlink.